leahkemp/ont_human_workflow/docs/analysis_docs/01_setup.md

 - [conda](https://docs.conda.io/en/latest/) (validated to work with v4.13.0) - can be installed to a users account on the ESR production network
 - [mamba](https://mamba.readthedocs.io/en/latest/index.html) (validated to work with v0.24.0) - can be installed to a users account on the ESR production network
 - [GNU coreutils](https://www.gnu.org/software/coreutils/) (validated to work with v8.22) - should be readily available on the ESR production network
+- [rsync](https://rsync.samba.org/) (validated to work with v3.1.2) - should be readily available on the ESR production network

 How to check if git is installed and available: